Neoplatonism: Phenomenal world

 The soul, as a moving essence, generates the corporeal or phenomenal world.
 This world ought to be so pervaded by the soul that its various parts should remain in perfect harmony.
 Plotinus is no dualist in the sense of certain sects, such as the Gnostics; in contrast, he admires the beauty and splendour of the world.
 So long as idea governs matter, or the soul governs the body, the world is fair and good.
 It is an image – though a shadowy image – of the upper world, and the degrees of better and worse in it are essential to the harmony of the whole.
 But, in the actual phenomenal world, unity and harmony are replaced by strife or discord; the result is a conflict, a becoming and vanishing, an illusive existence.
 And the reason for this state of things is that bodies rest on a substratum of matter.
 Matter is the indeterminate: that with no qualities.
 If destitute of form and idea, it is evil; as capable of form, it is neutral.
 Evil here is understood as a parasite, having no-existence of its own (parahypostasis), an unavoidable outcome of the Universe, having an "other" necessity, as a harmonizing factor.

 Celestial hierarchy

-Later neoplatonic philosophers, especially Iamblichus, added hundreds of intermediate beings such as gods, angels, demons, and other beings as mediators between the One and humanity.
-The neoplatonist gods are omni-perfect beings and do not display the usual amoral behaviour associated with their representations in the myths.
+Later Neoplatonic philosophers, especially Iamblichus, added hundreds of intermediate beings such as gods, angels, demons, and other beings as mediators between the One and humanity.
+The Neoplatonist gods are omni-perfect beings and do not display the usual amoral behavior associated with their representations in the myths.